prof-welch-psu-ist/minesweeper2030/README.md

     }
     record Uncovered(int count) implements TileType {}
 ```
-The "clever" thing with the first (clearer) snippet is that enums are actually
+The "clever" thing with the first (and, in my opinion, clearer) snippet is that
-java's first class language mechanism for expressing singleton objects....
+enums are actually java's first class language mechanism for expressing
+singleton objects....

 [Scala](https://www.scala-lang.org/) is an example of JVM-based language that is functional-first
 (somewhat closely related in lineage to Java) that has "true" first class support for